Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 rail cut shots

-The answers can be found in the super-slow-motion video clips below, which are listed in order based on how far down-table the cue ball travels.
+Also, the answers can be found in the super-slow-motion video clips below, which are listed in order based on how far down-table the cue ball travels.
 The object ball is pocketed in all of the clips from two diamonds up from the corner pocket.

 All of these cases are also presented with graphics and narration on the HSV DVD.